sladg/nextjs-lambda/README.md

 - `_next/*`
 - `assets/*`

+Keep in minda, Cloudfront does not allow for multiple regex patterns in single origin, so using extensions to distinguish image/server handlers is not doable.

 # Versioning

 This package exposes two CLI functions intended to deal with versioning your application and releasing.